Back Cover Notes

 Robin L. Gordon has completed a Ph.D. in Education at Claremont Graduate University and holds another Ph.D. in Depth Psychology at Pacifica Graduate Institute, USA.
 She is a Professor of Education at Mount Saint Mary’s University, Los Angeles, USA, and she presents her ground-breaking work internationally.
 Her areas of research are multi-disciplinary, and she is the author of several previous publications.

 Greetings!
 This new publication reflects a deepening of my work in depth (Jungian) psychology.
-I have included the back cover that summarizes this journey into understanding evil.
+I have included the back cover that summarizes my journey into understanding evil.

 Type your paragraph here.